Definition and Types of Pronoun | Parts of Speech

 Distributive Pronouns

-Distributive pronoun is a pronoun that describes a member of a group separately from the group and not collectively or including in that group.
+Distributive pronoun is a pronoun that describes a member of a group separate from the group and not collectively or including in that group.
 It refers to a thing or a person in a group.
 We use this pronoun to describe all the individual members of a particular group.
 Distributive pronoun are commonly used with plural noun and singular verb.

 Distributive pronouns that are commonly used are each, either, every, neither, none, everyone, and any.